Business Alerting: Reinventing Alerts in Grafana

 Native Alerting

-- Rules: Created via the Alerting UI.
+- Rules: Configured through the Alerting UI.

 - Records: Managed by the Alert Manager, which logs breaches as annotations (vertical lines on Time Series) for backend data sources.